-Fatal Work Accident Claims Can Be Made By Thier Family Or Dependants
+Fatal Work Accidents Claims Made By Dependants

 When a person has died as a result of a work-related event or latent onset injury, a claim can be made by their family or by a person defined as a ‘dependant’ under the Workers' Compensation and Rehabilitation Act 2003.
 We understand it can be a difficult time for family members after losing someone in a workplace accident.
 Due to the sensitive nature of this type of claim, we encourage you to contact The Personal Injury Lawyers call us to lodge the claim.
 It may be helpful to ask someone such as a family member or friend to help you.